+BLACKFRIARS

-BLACKFRIARS VISITING STUDENT PROGRAMME
+VISITING STUDENT PROGRAMME

+2024-2025

-Celebrating the 800th Anniversary of Blackfriars in Oxford WELCOME TO BLACKFRIARS
+Celebrating the 800th Anniversary of Blackfriars in Oxford

 SELECTION OF STUDENTS

+ACCOMMODATION & CATERING

-FEES & PAYMENT
+6 FEES & PAYMENT

-VISITING STUDENT PROGRAMME
+7 VISITING STUDENT PROGRAMME

-7-8 THEOLOGY
+7-8 ★ THEOLOGY

-9-10 PHILOSOPHY AND PSYCHOLOGY
+9-10 ★ PHILOSOPHY AND PSYCHOLOGY

-11 ENGLISH LITERATURE, CLASSICS (IN TRANSLATION), AND BRITISH HISTORY
+11 ENGLISH LITERATURE, CLASSICS

+(IN TRANSLATION), AND BRITISH HISTORY

+12 HOW TO APPLY

-Students enjoying a class in the Aula at Blackfriars
+Students enjoying a class in the Aula at Blackfriars Photo: Br.
+Joseph Bailham OP

-WELCOME TO BLACKFRIARS "My time at Blackfriars was easily one of the most formative experiences of my life.
-Not only were the academic resources and opportunities incredible, but I truly felt that I was a valued member of the community.
-The level of support-academic, personal, and spiritual-provided by the staff fostered a real sense of security and belonging.
-I will forever be grateful for the friendships and memories I formed at Blackfriars."
-Audra Breer | Blackfriars Visiting Student 2019-2020 STUDY ABROAD AT BLACKFRIARS, UNIVERSITY OF OXFORD Every year we welcome registered visiting students to Blackfriars Hall, in the University of Oxford, for a unique life and learning experience.
+★ WELCOME TO BLACKFRIARS "At my time in Oxford, I had the incredible opportunity to visit colleges that were bigger than Blackfriars, older than Blackfriars, and more well known than Blackfriars.
+However, not once did I visit a college that had as big a heart as Blackfriars.
+There is a spirit of service, charity, and fraternity that permeates her halls.
+Modeled after the Dominican way of life, students of all backgrounds can enjoy here a hall that is not just a building, but a home."
+Brandon Kriplean | Blackfriars Visiting Student 2022-23.
+STUDY ABROAD AT BLACKFRIARS, UNIVERSITY OF OXFORD Every year we welcome registered visiting students to Blackfriars Hall, in the University of Oxford, for a unique life and learning experience.
 Registered visiting students at Blackfriars Hall are able to follow accredited studies for one year in Theology, Philosophy, Psychology, English Literature, Classics (in translation), and British History.
 They enjoy access to the academic and wider social and recreational facilities of the University of Oxford, as well as those we offer in the Hall.
 We also offer classes in Latin, New Testament Greek, and Hebrew.
-Our programme has been running for over twenty-five years.
+Our programme has been running for nearly thirty years.
 We have highly experienced staff dedicated to making your transition to study in Oxford as successful as possible.
 Our visiting students are normally accommodated in nearby houses equipped for self-catering, but can choose to eat many of their meals at a nearby college of the University.
 ABOUT BLACKFRIARS HALL Blackfriars Hall is part of the University of Oxford, the most ancient University in the Englishspeaking world.
 Blackfriars is run by the English Dominican friars, who first came to the medieval University city in 1221.
 The Dominican vocation is summed up in the Order's motto Veritas ('truth'), and encompasses the pursuit of truth about human life and dignity.
 The friars invite others to join with them in this pursuit.
 If you desire 'to make sense of it all', Blackfriars may be right for you.